KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The code for the telegram chat bot uses simple HTTP request to fetch/request data.
 This is not a scalable solution for larger projects but will work fine for personal use.
 Some improvements that can be made: use as little code as possible on the microcontrollers.
 The controllers should preferrably use as little computational power as possible and the logic for calculation should be done on another service.
 This gives us the option to improve the functionality of the bot service as well as decrease the power consumption of the microcontroller.
 The current implementation does not have the possibility to run without a USB cable which is a big limitation.

+When the code for the chat bot is moved to another service another, more energy efficient, protocol will be used.